Doctor insights on:

-C reactive protein: An elevated c reactive protein is an indicator of inflammation in your body.
+C reactive protein: an elevated c reactive protein is an indicator of inflammation in your body.
 It is elevated after surgery, with cancer of the lymph nodes, vasculitis such as lupus, or chronic infections such as chronic infections of the bone.
 The high white count and high neutrophil count could be due to infection.
 The abnormal lymphocytes could be due to lymphoma or viral infection.
 Get checked ASAP. ...Read more

 What is a the implication is chronically elevated Complement 3 and 4 and elevated IGE?
 Plaquenil has lowered SED rate and C reactive protein.

 Infection?: If you are being treated for lupus, a normal C3 is a good thing.
 However when it is elevated, infection may be the cause.
 If the IgE is only mildly elevated, it may be from something else such as allergies.
 But it is highly elevated, one will need to rule out other medical conditions.
-We really need more details re.
-Your symptoms. ...Read more
+We really need more details re. your symptoms. ...Read more

 What is implication homogeneous ANA 1:320, compliment 4 high 44, sed rate and c-reactive protein often elevated and vitamin d low?

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - What causes elevated c reactive protein in blood?